 While the different types of casino offers may seem similar at first, there are key differences between them.
 As you increase the risk, the EV also increases.
 It is a relationship that is also seen in other areas, for example, in investing.

 When completing casino offers, no matter of their risk, it is important to never stake more than the minimum amount or continue playing a slot after an offer has finished.
-While there may be short-term gains, in the long-term, you will lose money this way.
+While there may be short-term gains with gambling, in the long-term, you will lose money this way.

 If you ever feel like you are losing control, casino offers may not be right for you.
 But fear not, there is an abundance of other ways to make money.